TaWald/nnUNet/documentation/set_environment_variables.md

 export nnUNet_raw="/media/fabian/nnUNet_raw"
 export nnUNet_preprocessed="/media/fabian/nnUNet_preprocessed"
 export nnUNet_results="/media/fabian/nnUNet_results"
+# Optional: Only required when you want to use pretrained models from nnssl
+export nnssl_pretrained_models="/media/fabian/nnssl_pretrained_models"
 ```

 (Of course you need to adapt the paths to the actual folders you intend to use).